An equation is quadratic if and only if it can be written in the following form:

 \[ x^2 + \frac{b}{a}x + \left(\frac{b}{2a}\right)^2 = -\frac{c}{a} + \left(\frac{b}{2a}\right)^2 \]

-The left side is now the square of a binomial:
+The left-hand side is now the square of a binomial, so we can write it as

 \[ \left(x + \frac{b}{2a}\right)^2 = \frac{b^2}{4a^2} - \frac{4ac}{4a^2} \]

-We rewrite the right side with a common denominator:
+We rewrite the right-hand side with a common denominator:

 \[ \left(x + \frac{b}{2a}\right)^2 = \frac{b^2 - 4ac}{4a^2} \]